Portfolio Protection - Normal Risk State Alerts

 get back in?

-Once an equity has trigged a SmartStops indicating that it is experiencing abnormal
+Once an equity has triggered a SmartStops Elevated Risk Alert, indicating that it

-Once a position in your portfolio triggers a aggressive or conservative exit, a reentry
+Once a position in your portfolio enters the Elevated Risk State, a Normal Risk

-value will begin appearing in your portfolio table.
-Just like the exit triggers,
+State trigger price will begin appearing in your portfolio table.
+Just like the

-If the equity price rises enough to hit its Reentry price, it is an indication
+If the equity price rises enough to hit its Normal Risk Trigger, it is an indication

 be sent.
 This may be a good time buy back in or take off any protective hedge

-When a Reentry is triggered, an email alert will be sent and the triggered reentry
+When a Normal Risk Trigger is hit, an email alert is sent and the risk state trigger

-Once a reentry trigger is hit, no further reentries for that position will be published
+Once a Normal Risk State trigger is hit, no further triggers for that position will be published

 The Power of Sidestepping Periods of Abnormal Downside Risk